 Fibroids occur in about 70% of women by age 45 but do not always cause symptoms.

 If necessary, confirm the diagnosis with imaging, usually ultrasonography (sometimes with saline infusion sonography) or MRI.

-For temporary relief of minor symptoms, consider drugs (eg, GnRH agonists, progestins, SERMs, mifepristone, tranexamic acid, danazol).
+For temporary relief of minor symptoms, consider medications (eg, estrogen-progestin contraceptives, tranexamic acid, progestins, or GnRH analogs).

-For more lasting relief, consider surgery (eg, newer procedures or myomectomy, particularly if fertility may be desired; hysterectomy for definitive therapy).
+For more lasting relief, consider surgery (eg, myomectomy or other uterus-conserving procedures, particularly if fertility may be desired; hysterectomy for definitive therapy).